 Having credit can be an important part of planning for the future.
 Your credit history is an indication of how you’ve managed debt in the past.
 But how might credit affect your financial decisions in the future?

-Equifax®, Experian® and TransUnion® are the three major credit reporting agencies.
-The companies are also referred to as credit bureaus and consumer reporting agencies.
-They compile credit reports.
-They’re different from credit-scoring companies, such as FICO® and VantageScore®.
+Equifax®, Experian® and TransUnion® are the three major credit bureaus.
+Sometimes called credit reporting agencies or consumer reporting companies, they compile credit reports.
+These companies differ from credit-scoring companies, such as FICO® and VantageScore®.

 How can I build my credit if I have no credit?